 • Bringing non-service animals into the library.
 Service animals are defined under the Americans with Disabilities Act as a dog that has been trained to do work or perform tasks for the benefit of a person with a disability.

 • Leaving children under the age of eight or vulnerable adults unsupervised or unattended.
-Adults may use the children’s or teen areas if accompanied by a child or teen, or if using the library’s juvenile collection.
+Adults may use the children’s or teen areas if accompanied by a child or teen, or if using the library’s juvenile or teen collection.

 • Leaving personal items unattended.